Call for Artists: Deadline to apply August 22, 2019

-Eligibility: Greater Pacific Northwest residents over 18 years of age, creating original works.
+Greater Pacific Northwest residents over 18 years of age, creating original works.
 Artists may NOT be enrolled in a program of study within an academic institution during the time of the residency.
+No housing will be provided for this residency.

-TIPS and TROUBLESHOOTING It is highly recommended that the proposal be concise, written in direct language, and specifically detail what will be experienced for the client’s employees and whoever will participate in Workshop and Artist Lecture.
+It is highly recommended that the proposal be concise, written in direct language, and specifically detail the Workshop and Artist Lecture experience for the audience.
 Highly conceptual art jargon and overlong descriptions are best avoided.
 It is highly recommended to compose your application in a Word document, check the word count, and copy/paste your responses into the application form.
 Shunpike is not able to offer technical support for the online application system.

 How large is the studio, and what tools are available?
 There is about 450 square feet of usable space in the Studio.
 There are work tables and stools as well.
 There are no power tools except drills.